monirul-islam-47/release_SlideMan_v1/docs/gemini_scripts/o3_final_amendments.md

 * [ ] **Onboarding Teaser**
   Include a short GIF or 60-second video walkthrough of the five-step guided tour to show how painless first-run is .

-* [ ] **Developer Quickstart**
-  Add a “Built for developers” band with public endpoint highlights, SDK links, rate-limit notes and an example cURL call .

 * [ ] **Security & Trust Panel**
   Surface GDPR, SOC 2, SSO & data-retention policies with icons/logos—none of the current pages mention compliance .